Medical Billing/Coding Specialist Salary

 Pay Difference by Location

-Home to some of the best pay for Medical Billing & Coding Specialists, New York offers exceptional salaries, 28 percent above the national average.
-Medical Billing & Coding Specialists can also look forward to large paychecks in cities like Los Angeles (+27 percent), Portland (+20 percent), Dallas (+17 percent), and Chicago (+9 percent).
-One of the biggest compensable factors for Medical Billing & Coding Specialists is geography, with workers in Orlando earning a whopping 24 percent below the national average.
-Below-median salaries also turn up in Oklahoma City and San Antonio (13 percent lower and 9 percent lower, respectively).
+Home to some of the best pay for Medical Billing & Coding Specialists, Atlanta offers exceptional salaries, 36 percent above the national average.
+Medical Billing & Coding Specialists will also find cushy salaries in New York (+28 percent), Los Angeles (+27 percent), Portland (+20 percent), and Dallas (+17 percent).
+Place of residence plays a huge part in a Medical Billing & Coding Specialist's salary, with Orlando Medical Billing & Coding Specialists earning salaries that are 22 percent less than the national average.
+Workers in Oklahoma City and San Antonio earn salaries that trail the national average for those in this profession (13 percent less and 9 percent less, respectively).

 Related Job Salaries